pvieytes/klogger/README.md

 logger:debug("text message").
 ```
 The logger name ('logger' in this case) must be an atom.
 You should be careful with this name.
-Some code will be compiled dynamicaly and loaded as logger name, so this could override some existing module.
+Some code will be compiled dynamically and loaded as logger name, so this could override some existing module.

 Options for console backend: